umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

 ## Day 7

 Resuming after a three-days gap.
-Re-reading logs to re-anchor where I stopped.
+Re-reading logs to re-anchor where I stopped(Dont take this much long breaks because after that there is a lot to retake and it consumes too much time).

+**Phase 4 — Day 2: Implement Time-Weighted Reputation Memory**
+- Implemented standalone reputation memory with severity-aware decay.
+- Reputation decays continuously and asymptotically.
+- High-severity behavior persists longer than mild behavior.
+- No state machine or detection logic modified.